Prismatik/auth/schemas/entity.md

-# user - users
+# entity - entities

-A user object
+An entity

 The schema defines the following properties:

 ## `id` (string)

-unique identifier of user
+unique identifier of entity

 ## `rev` (string)